Conservation in Bhopal

-This article is about the conservation in Bhopal, the capital of Madhya Pradesh state of India.
+Bhopal is the capital of Madhya Pradesh state of India.

 Van Vihar National Park

 The Van Vihar National Park is a national park located in the heart of Bhopal.
 Although declared a national park in 1983, it is developed and managed as a modern zoological park.
 It covers an area of about 4.45 km².

 Crusade for Revival of Environment and Wildlife

 CREW is a society registered in 1997 under the Madhya Pradesh Society Registration Act 1973.
 CREW's aim is to emerge as Central India's primary centre for policy and enforcement regarding conservation and management of natural resources, wildlife and biodiversity.
 The Central Indian States of Madhya Pradesh and Chhattisgarh have distinctive characteristics that set this region apart from other areas of the Indian sub-continent.
-Besides the wealth of natural resources-both forest and mineral--some of the most important archaeological sites, dating back to ten thousand years are located in Madhya Pradesh.
+Besides the wealth of natural resources-both forest and mineral—some of the most important archaeological sites, dating back to ten thousand years are located in Madhya Pradesh.

 CREW has continued to campaign for the protection of environment, biodiversity, wildlife, forest cover, endangered species and wetlands.
 CREW uses the visual media and releases b-rolls in digital broadcast quality format on crucial environment related issues to different sections of the media for direct relay and wider dissemination of knowledge and information relating to natural environment and factors threatening environmental balance.

 As a major initiative to build awareness regarding the importance of wetlands and their conservation, Crew launched an awareness campaign with its documentary "water Birds of Bhopal" shot mainly around Van Vihar National Park, a huge wetland recognized by the Ramsar Convention as an important wetland site in Central India.

 Crew has produced the documentary "Endangered Gharial (crocodilian gharial crisis)" to tell how India's special crocodilian Gharial, considered to be one of the most critically endangered of all crocodilian species, is threatened by the destruction of its nesting and basking sites and shrinking prey base.
 Gharials get caught in fishing nets and are killed by fishermen and turtle hunters.

 In collaboration with the Regional Natural History Museum Crew organised a forest, wildlife and birding training camp for college and university teaching staff in the Satpura Tiger Reserve.
 Crew also organises birding camps for village children.

 A number of risks and practices are threatening forests, wildlife, wetlands and the environment.
 Crew works hard at preventing them.